nasa/fprime/docs/upcoming.md

 IEEE SMC-IT/SCC Conference in Mountain View, CA, July 16-17

 The F´ tutorial is intended to help new users familiarize themselves with the F´ framework and tool suite.
 Instructors will walk through the [LED Blinker Tutorial](https://fprime-community.github.io/fprime-workshop-led-blinker), covering the following:
-- Software Modeling using FPP, the domain specific language supporting F´
+- Software Modeling using the F Prime Prime (FPP) Domain Specific Language
 - Component Implementation
-- Unit Testing
-- Cross-compiling onto a small single board computer provided in class
-- System Integration and Test using the F Prime Ground Data System
+- Deploying to hardware and using the F Prime ground system

 The tutorial itself is free, however; conference registration is required to attend the tutorial.
 Advance enrollment is requested to confirm a seat.
 If you are interested in participating or have any questions, please email [fprime@jpl.nasa.gov](mailto:fprime@jpl.nasa.gov).